hm-seclab/open-brski/README.md

 - Pledge verification of received artifacts is WIP
 - A real pledge implementation based on the ESP32-S3 is WIP
 - Pledge discovery is only simulated and not implemented over mDNS
+- The pledge currently does not request `Certificate Attributes` from the proper source.

 ##### General
 - The JWS implementation is unfortunately not up to standard.
 There are a number of JWS/Jose/Jsonwebtoken libaries in the Rust ecosystem, all with their respective tradeoffs